sigasi/sigasi_insights/content/tech/veresta-gitlab-ci.md

 in Jenkins.

-In this article, we'll show that it is equally possible to run Veresta in a Gitlab CI pipeline.
-In addition to running Veresta, we'll show how to build a [Docker](https://www.docker.com) container with Veresta, and how to report Veresta's results in Gitlab CI.
+In this article, we'll show that it is equally possible to run Veresta in a GitLab CI pipeline.
+In addition to running Veresta, we'll show how to build a [Docker](https://www.docker.com) container with Veresta, and how to report Veresta's results in GitLab CI.

 For the purposes of this article, we've set up a [**Gitlab project**](https://gitlab.com/sigasi/public/veresta-ci), taken from